paineni/Projects/yolov1/README.md

 ![License](https://img.shields.io/badge/License-Public-green)
 ![Open Source Love](https://img.shields.io/badge/%E2%9D%A4%EF%B8%8F-Open%20Source-pink)

 This repository implements **YOLOv1** from scratch, incorporating **VGG-16** as an integrated classifier in the training loop for object detection.
-The model is trained to detect objects by leveraging YOLO's architecture with a VGG-16 backbone for feature extraction.
+The model is trained to detect objects by leveraging YOLO's architecture along with VGG-16 for classifying the detected objects in a single training .

 ---

 ## 📚 Key Features

 - **End-to-End YOLOv1 Implementation**: Built from scratch, including custom **BeanDataset** and model architecture.
-- **VGG-16 Integration**: Integrates **VGG-16** as a classifier in the training loop to enhance feature extraction.
+- **VGG-16 Integration**: Integrates **VGG-16** as a classifier in the training loop to enhance classification.
 - **Bounding Box Processing**: Uses **Non-Maximum Suppression (NMS)** to refine predictions and remove redundant boxes.
 - **Image Transformations**: Applies custom image transformations, including resizing and tensor conversion.